asmagill/mjolnir_asm/README.md

 Development space  for Mjolnir modules under mjolnir._asm

-Once a module has been packed and deployed via it's package mechanism, a separate repository is created for each specific module.
-This repository contains modules in development, or possibly in-progress updates to deployed modules which haven't been published yet.
+Published modules are listed as *Currently Available*.
+Follow their link for the code making up their deployed version.
+This repository may contain updates which have not yet been published or *Work In Progress*.

-Currently available:
+### Currently available:

 |Module                 | Method   | Version | URL                                               |
 |:----------------------|:---------|:-------:|:--------------------------------------------------|